Celebrated, golden, fern like foliage complimented with tall stems of lacy white umbels. So good and so easy.

 Anthriscus ‘Golden Fleece’ may self seed, but not at any great rate, it is no bully.
 You can easily weed out any undesirables, move them around your garden or share them with friends.
 These plants are short lived perennials so you may want to allow it to self seed, or save it for sowing.

 Plant Anthriscus ‘Golden Fleece’ in moderately fertile to humus rich, well drained soil.
-A full sun to semi shade position works well – if there is too much shade you won’t get good foliage colour.
+A morning sun to semi shade position works well – if there is too much shade you won’t get the good foliage colour.
 Water to establish, then only if rainfall is low.
-If you are frost free this plant will remain evergreen, but in cold climates it will quietly disappear and quickly reshoot in spring.
+If you are frost free this plant will remain evergreen, but in very cold climates it will quietly disappear and quickly reshoot in spring.
 In our Mt Dandenong are it remains evergreen.